Exhausted BCBA therapist in white lab coat leaning against window, showing signs of burnout and mental fatigue

 4. Accrue Continuing Education Hours in Self-Care Subject Areas

-There are also more general resources in the healthcare world to help workers avoid burnout, such as the SAMHSA Self Care for Healthcare Workers Modules, freely available online.
+These can be found through national and local ABA associations, for-profit private education providers, and government agencies.
+There are also more general resources in the healthcare field to help workers avoid burnout, such as the SAMHSA Self-Care for Healthcare Workers Modules, freely available online.
 These may count toward CE hours depending on the source, but offer important training in an under-covered aspect of ABA practice either way.

 5. Establish a Routine That Includes Exercise, Nutrition, Rest, and Reflection

-woman meditating in fieldMany people are surprised to find that self-care against work burnout is actually also work.
-You need to put in the hours and find the time to perform the basics that guard against stress and mental exhaustion.
+Many people are surprised to find that self-care against work burnout is actually also work.
+You need to put in the hours and make time for the basics that help guard against stress and mental exhaustion.

-Much of that comes back to the basics, simple stuff that really every individual in every kind of position needs in their life:
+Much of that comes back to the basics, simple stuff that every individual in every kind of position needs in their life:

-• Nutrition – A diet of coffee and candy bars from the office vending machine is the natural one for many ABAs, but it’s not the kind of fuel your system needs to keep you in top form.
-A balanced, healthy diet both improves your exercise potential and helps stave-off burnout symptoms.
+• Nutrition — A diet of coffee and candy bars from the office vending machine is the natural one for many ABAs, but it’s not the kind of fuel your system needs to keep you in top form.
+A balanced, healthy diet both improves your exercise potential and helps stave off burnout symptoms.

 6. Get Professional Support and Counseling To Back You Up

 So it’s a good idea to connect with a professional counselor before you get to the point where your head is about to explode.
+If you don’t have a referral through your behavior analysis community, resources like the American Counseling Association or the National Alliance on Mental Illness can help you get started on the right path.

 7. Don’t Let Your Stress Impact Your Client Interactions